CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/configuration/080-configure-dns.md

 ## Update DNS configuration for CluedIn

-After you have decided what kind of DNS setup works for your business, the next steps are to add the needed DNS entries, and update your DNS configuration for CluedIn.
+After you have decided what kind of DNS setup works for your business, the next steps are to add the needed DNS entries and update your DNS configuration for CluedIn.

 **Prerequisites**